Sponsored Project Administration - SPA

 Bridge Support Program (BSP)

-These funds are set aside for interim research support of faculty who, for one reason or another, find themselves temporarily without extramural funding for research.
-Funding is available to faculty members with at least 3 years continuous previous support through either individual grants or through components of multi-investigator grants.
-Applications will be accepted from all full-time/salaried faculty members (0.75 FTE or greater).
-Applications may now request up to $50,000.
+These funds are intended to support all full-time, College of Medicine faculty (75% FTE or greater) who, for one reason or another, currently, or will in the near term (within 6 months), find themselves temporarily without extramural funding for research.
+Funding is available to faculty with previous support through individual grants as well as through components of multi-investigator grants.
+Applicants may request up to $50,000.

 Internal Grant Program (IGP)

 IGP monies are intended to support research studies by College of Medicine faculty aimed specifically at collecting preliminary data for extramural grant applications.
 This program is not designed to fund pilot studies.
 Instead, it is meant to supplement the investigators current research program to strengthen upcoming grant submissions.
 All full-time/salaried College of Medicine faculty members (0.75 FTE or greater) are eligible to request research support from the IGP funds.
 IGP applications may now request $15,000 (unmatched) or up to $75,000 (Matching Fund Program).

 Deadline: September 31, January 31, and May 31

 Frymoyer Scholars are awarded up to $25,000 a year for two years to

 develop innovative educational products or programs and/or to